vjards/drawing-app/README.md

 # Overview
-# How to Use the App
+# How to Use Go Picasso
 # Contributor